PleoSoft/peltas-community/README.md

 	peltas.handler.documentupdated.mapper.property.action.data=/alfresco-workspace/transaction/action

-More information can be seen in the conifguration file at src/main/resources/io/peltas/peltas.properties and any of those could be overriden in Spring application.properties if required.
+More information can be seen in the configuration file at src/main/resources/io/peltas/peltas.properties and any of those could be overriden in Spring application.properties if required.

 # Run Locally
 	- git checkout